 These trenches were located to the north of the evaluation area within rough ground characterised by dense grass and vegetation.
-Multiple northeast-southwest aligned ridge-and-furrow earthworks were present, making excavation difficult due to stability issues for the JCB 3CX wheeled excavator.
+Despite the disturbance by the modern development compound, multiple east northeast-west southwest aligned ridge-and-furrow earthworks were present, making excavation difficult due to stability issues for the JCB 3CX wheeled excavator.

 In the southeast of this area, Trench 30 exposed a modern dump layer beneath the vegetation, between 0.20 and 0.40 m thick.
-With no discernible cuts, it appears that the deposited material-modern ceramics, metalwork, CBM, coal and other burnt waste-was placed either in a broad shallow pit or directly on the ground surface.
+With no discernible cuts, it appears that the deposited material-modern ceramics, metalwork, CBM, coal and other burnt waste-was placed either in a broad shallow pit or directly on the ground surface to be later covered with vegetation and an accumulation of soil.